Flyingfish812/p2myth/docs/Ship/Naya.md

 ## Trivia

 - The editor of this page cannot play Naya well, and he has scolded this ship a lot.
+- That AI comment is generated automatically after the editor pasted the first comment.

 ## APEX 1